parcel-bundler/website/.github/ISSUE_TEMPLATE/Issue.md

 ---
 name: parceljs.org
-about: Have a feature request, correction or question regarding the website itself?
+about: Have a feature request, correction, or question regarding the website itself?
 ---